vippsas/vipps-woocommerce/README.txt

 To counteract this you could look into using WooCommerce "Early renewals": [https://docs.woocommerce.com/document/subscriptions/early-renewal/](https://docs.woocommerce.com/document/subscriptions/early-renewal/)

 == Changelog ==

+= 1.3.1 =
+* Enhancement: Altered charge behaviour to reflect Vipps changes.
+A renewal or manual capture will now only take 2 days to process as opposed to 6.
+* Enhancement: Made the note associated with a pending charge less cryptic.

 = 1.3.0 =
 * Fix: Fixed a race condition that made orders sometimes have multiples of the same note.